Hybrid Drivetrains: Series vs Parallel

 Dawn of the Prius: Combining Series & Parallel

 Prius is derived from the Latin word Primus, meaning “first.”
 The Toyota Prius has certainly lived up to the name.
 It was the first mass-produced hybrid.
 It also is somewhat unique because it was the first vehicle to combine series and parallel drivetrains, meaning it can be powered by the gas engine or the electric motor, or by both simultaneously.
 This is sometimes referred to as a “series/parallel” hybrid – which if you think about it, is like a hybrid within a hybrid!

 This power split is possible because of the planetary gear that was introduced in the second-generation Prius.
 Without getting too technical, the electric motor is attached to a gearbox that connects the gasoline engine, electric motor and generator together into one unit.
 The gear moves based on the power required by the car.
 The engine is the last of the gears, so initially the electric motor and generator run as long as possible; it is only when the two are unable to meet power demands that the gasoline engine starts up.

-With more than 4.4 million Prius vehicles sold as of 2019, the Prius has continued to dominate the hybrid market.
-However, there is trouble ahead as electric vehicles continue to increase in popularity due to reduced complexity, cost and carbon footprint.
+With more than 6.1 million Prius vehicles sold as of 2020, the Prius has continued to dominate the hybrid market, but was surpassed in sales this year by the RAV4 SUV.
+In fact, Toyota has sold over 15 million hybrid model vehicles to date including its Lexus line and produces 44 hybrid models globally.
+However, there is trouble ahead for hybrids as all-electric vehicles continue to increase in popularity due to reduced complexity, cost and carbon footprint.
 Next, let’s explore how HEVs are different from electric cars.